24 days Seoul to Osaka

 South Korea Included Activities:

-- Visit Gyeongbokgung Palace (Seoul)
+- Visit to Gyeongbokgung Palace (Seoul)

-- Take a cycling tour of Gyeongju (Gyeongju)
+- Cycling tour of Gyeongju (Gyeongju)

 - Domestic flight from Jeju Island to Seoul

 - Panoramic city views from the Metropolitan Government building (Tokyo)